Niiti/HuTouch-AI-Demo/README.md

 ## HuTouch 🌟 Automate manual or vibe coding and other boring tasks

-At Niiti, we built HuTouch just to solve this and we do it without vibe coding.
-HuTouch can be used on your existing code or to start off a new project.
+At Niiti, we built HuTouch that solves this without vibe coding, and can be used on your existing code or to start off a new project.
 And then to top it, we added assistant skills.
 This helps developers save > 25% effort daily.
 Here is how:
 - Automates coversion of project specs like, designs from Figma, API from Postman, functionality from requirements doc to a functional app